Courtney Fells

-Courtney Fells (born September 20, 1986) is an American professional basketball player for KK Kvarner 2010 of the HT Premijer liga in Croatia.
+Courtney Fells (born September 20, 1986) is an American professional basketball player who last played for KK Kvarner 2010 of the HT Premijer liga in Croatia.
 He has previously played for Hoops Club in Lebanon and Club Atlético Aguada in Uruguay.
 He attended and played college basketball for NC State university.

 College career

 Fells played college basketball at North Carolina State University.

 Professional career

 After going undrafted in the 2009 NBA draft, Fells joined the Orlando Magic for the 2009 NBA Summer League.
 He later signed with AEL Limassol of Cyprus for the 2009–10 season.

 In 2010, he signed with Keravnos of Cyprus for the 2010–11 season.

 In January 2011, he left Cyprus and signed with Hapoel Gilboa Galil of the Israeli Basketball Super League on a multi-year deal.

 Following the conclusion of the 2010–11 season, he joined Metros de Santiago for the 2011 LNB season.
 He then re-joined Hapoel Gilboa Galil for the 2011–12 season.
 Following the conclusion of that season, he re-joined Metros de Santiago for the 2012 LNB season.

 In August 2012, he signed with Hapoel Jerusalem of Israel for the 2012–13 season.
 In December 2012, he was named Eurocup MVP for Round 5.

 Following the conclusion of the 2012–13 season, he again re-joined Metros de Santiago for the 2013 LNB season.
 In September 2013, he signed with Talk 'N Text Tropang Texters as an import for the 2013 Governor's Cup.
 He left after 3 games.

 On September 30, 2013, he signed with the San Antonio Spurs.
 However, he was later waived by Spurs on October 20, 2013.
 On October 31, 2013, Fells was acquired by the Austin Toros of the NBA Development League as an affiliate player.
 In April 2014, he signed with Bucaneros de La Guaira of Venezuela.

 On July 25, 2014, he signed with Uşak Sportif of Turkey for the 2014–15 season.